terraform-redhat/terraform-provider-rhcs/docs/data-sources/cluster_rosa_hcp.md

 - `cloud_region` (String) Cloud region identifier, for example 'us-east-1'.
 - `compute_machine_type` (String) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource
 - `console_url` (String) URL of the console.
+- `create_admin_user` (Boolean) This attribute is not supported for cluster data source.
+Therefore, it will not be displayed as an output of the datasource
 - `current_version` (String) The currently running version of OpenShift on the cluster, for example '4.11.0'.
 - `destroy_timeout` (Number) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource
 - `disable_waiting_in_destroy` (Boolean) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource